ccebrecos/metrics/README.md

 We want a Frontend + Backend application that allows you to post and visualize metrics.
 Each metric will have: Timestamp, name, and value.
 The metrics will be shown in a timeline and must show averages per minute/hour/day The metrics will be persisted in the database.

 ## General decisions
 I've decided to provide both projects, backend and frontend , in separated folders inside the same repo.
-I didn't want to overload this PoC adding extra logic with a tool as webpack.
+I didn't want to overload this PoC adding extra logic with a tool as webpack to do it in a classic monorepo.

 ## Backend (metrics-api)
 Stack used: